Farmingville, New York: Education

 The area is home to several public and private schools.
 The Sachem School District serves the residents of Farmingville, and Sachem High School East is located next to Brookhaven Town Hall on the east side of Bald Hill.

 Transportation

-Farmingville is close to the major transportation hubs, Long Island MacArthur Airport and the Ronkonkoma Long Island Rail Road station.
+Farmingville is close to Long Island MacArthur Airport and the Long Island Rail Road's Ronkonkoma station – two of Long Island's major transportation hubs.
 The LIRR Medford station is also nearby.
-The hamlet is accessible from the Long Island Expressway, exit 63.
+The hamlet is accessible from the Long Island Expressway via exit 63.